 Surely just by her list of job roles, you get an instant impression that this is someone who clearly lives for her passion!
 The first Doctor of Furniture that I ever met, and someone who has constantly had my back throughout my degree: from comforting be over the phone, to helping me find a job…

-It goes without saying that Lynn never fails to inspire THIS GIRL MAKES.
-She has been a key figure in developing a brand and voice for the initiative, helping it reach a wider audience, and championing it to everyone she knows or meets within the furniture industry.
+It goes without saying that Lynn never fails to inspire This Girl Makes.
+She has been a key figure in developing the brand and its voice, helping it reach a wider audience, and championing it to everyone she knows or meets within the furniture industry.

 Brand Champion for HEAL’S, London.

 Carmel has been nothing but supportive of This Girl Makes throughout my degree.
 She is extremely proactive in using her skills and resources to help others.
 Not only by nurturing young designers and makers, helping them enter into the industry, but also establishing the charity Kiss It Better (https://www.express.co.uk/life-style/health/457622/When-my-girl-was-fighting-cancer-all-I-wanted-to-do-was-kiss-it-better).